 It’s true that emojis perform great when it comes to conveying feelings.
 However, leaning heavily on them is not the right approach.
 You should create excitement by adding a little bit of them in your subject lines.

-One of the best analogies regarding emojis that I’ve heard in a while is that they are kind of like hot sauce.
+One of the best analogies regarding emojis I’ve heard in a while is that they are like hot sauce.
 If you add a little bit of it, it adds flavor, complexity, and excitement to your subject lines.
-But If you use too many emojis, it just overpowers everything and kind of alienates everything.
+But if you use too many emojis, it overpowers everything and alienates everything.

 Contextual Timing and Relevance

-Another thing that you need to understand for using emojis is the right contextual timing.
+Another thing you need to understand for emojis is the right contextual timing.
 It is the timing when the usage of emojis seems most appropriate.

 For instance, around Valentine’s day, you may see a lot more hearts ❤️ and a lot more roses🌹from relevant brands that you usually see.
 Similarly, if it’s summer, you may see a lot more suns ☀️, and beaches 🏖 , or bases with sunglasses 😎 .

 Do you see the point here?
-I mean the emoji of sun, face with sunglasses, or a beach with the umbrella, all of these emojis will not be relevant in the winter.
+I mean, the emojis of the sun, a face with sunglasses, or a beach with the umbrella will not be relevant in the winter.
 So you need to make sure that you are sending the right emoji to your target audience at the right time.

-Moreover, good use of emojis also heavily depends upon their relevance with the content inside the email.
+Moreover, good use of emojis also heavily depends upon their relevance to the email’s content.

-For example, if you are an eCommerce brand and your sale is ending in a day or two, you can use clock emojis to create urgency.
+For example, if you are an eCommerce brand and your sale ends in a day or two, you can use clock emojis to create urgency.